DarkForte/LowPoly/docs/README.md

 We first tried to parallel by pixel and loop through triangles.
 However, the performance was bad.
 We quickly realized that the triangles a re not overlapping with each other so that we don't need to worry about the order of triangles.
 We then decided to parallel by triangles and for each triangle, only loop through local pixels that locate in its bounding box.
 To dertermine if a points is inside a triangle, we implemented the following procedure: given a point and a triangle, (i) loop through the three vertices of the triangle in any order (clockwise or counter-clockwise) hence every pair of vertices determines a directed edge (ii) for each edge, determine if the point is to its left or right side (iii) if the point is to the same side of all three edges, then it is inside the triangel.
 If a point is inside a triangle, we color it with the color defined at the center of the triangle.

+### Important Data Strectures

+* Point: 2-D point with intiger x (column) and y (row) values
+* Triangle: A triangle contains 3 points and a center (the weight center of three points)
+* Image: 2-D array sotred in contiguous memory space.
+Each pixel can be a char (gray image), three chars (rgb image), a point (voronoi map), etc.

 ### Side Notes

 * It is worth noting that our algorithm is especially suitable for generating low poly arts instead of computing general Delaunay Triangulation.
 Computing DT in this methods requires additional steps on mapping the points to a fixed sized texture, restoring the mapped points to their original coordinates, handling missing points, and flip edges that violates Delaunay properties.
 Fortunately, generating low poly arts essentially has a texture and all points are on the texture from the very beginning, so it is unnecessary to map the points, which reduces a lot of trouble.